holman/keep/README.md

     keep.set(:password,'Ellen Page')
     keep.get(:password)

-Just tell Keep where to keep things, then give it a hash of what to keep and what the value is.
+Just tell Keep where to keep things, then tell it a key and what the value is.

 Keep currently serializes to YAML (although different backends are likely to come next- pull requests welcome).